Sadek-Mohammed/Nasa-Giza/README.md

 7. Type npm start.
 8. Download "expo" app on your phone.
 9. Scan the QR code from the expo app.
-*Ensure that your laptop and mobile are using the same router.
+*Ensure that your laptop and mobile are connected to the same router.